 Diversity and inclusion are basic, essential and important parts of what makes EMC a great place to work.
 They help us to recognize the strengths of each individual; to identify and remove hidden barriers to collaboration; and to cultivate creativity.
 EMC remains committed to a diverse and inclusive environment which we believe is foundational to driving innovation, and to attracting and retaining top talent globally.

-To learn more about EMC’s diversity initiatives, visit our 2014 Inclusion Annual Report.
+To learn more about EMC’s diversity initiatives, visit Diversity & Inclusion.